California State Route 162: Route description

 The Oroville-Quincy Highway begins in Oroville at Oro-Dam Blvd E just past Olive Highway and runs east.
 It continues east roughly paralleling Olive Highway until it merges with SR 162 just before Oakvale Ave.
 It breaks off from SR 162 at Wally B Lane running parallel to the highway for a mile or so before reconnecting at Kelly Ridge Road.
 The highway runs roughly north and crosses Lake Oroville over the Bidwell Bar Bridge.
 SR 162 ends near here at Foreman Creek Road, but the Oroville-Quincy Highway continues toward Berry Creek and Madrone Lake.
 Here it turns east again and runs 6.5 mi to Brush Creek.
 From Brush Creek, the highway turns north for 12.5 mi to Palmetto.
 Here the highway turns ENE 11 mi to Buck's Lodge and Bucks Lake.
 It then goes 16.25 mi east along Bucks Lake Road past Meadow Valley and Spanish Ranch before arriving at Quincy, a total distance of 62.75 mi.

 SR 162 is part of the California Freeway and Expressway System, and east of State Route 70 in Oroville is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

 In 1915, the Oroville-Quincy Highway was designated as Legislative Route Number 30.
 This route was abandoned by the state in 1924.
 In the late 1930s, there was a temporary routing of Alternate US 40 that ran from Davis through Yuba City to Oroville thence to Quincy along Oroville-Quincy Highway, and Bucks Lake Road.

-From 1965 to 1972, the segment from US 101 to Interstate 5 was defined as route 261.
+From 1965 to 1972, the segment from US 101 to Interstate 5 was defined as Route 261, but similar to present-day SR 162 it was also not signed as a contiguous route through Mendocino National Forest between Dos Rios and Elk Creek.